waimea-snoble/level-3-programming-assessment/docs/test-plan.md

-  when the  player clicks the action button at the castle gate there will be a message saying "There is no response", when the player clicks the action button in the castle courtyard nothing will happen, when the player clicks the action button in the mine there will be a message saying "You found a pickaxe" and the pickaxe will be added to the players inventory, when the player clicks the action button in the castle courtyard after picking up the pickaxe there will be a message saying "You used the pickaxe to break through" resulting in a new path being unlocked
+  when the  player clicks the action button at the castle gate there will be a message saying "There is no response", when the player clicks the action button in the castle courtyard nothing will happen, when the player clicks the action button in the mine there will be a message saying "You found a pickaxe" and the pickaxe will be added to the players inventory, when the player clicks the action button in the castle courtyard after picking up the pickaxe there will be a message saying "You used the pickaxe to break through", removing the pickaxe from the inventory resulting in a new path being unlocked

 ---